Towards Understanding Sycophancy in Language Models: Conclusion

 \section{Conclusion}

 Despite the clear utility of human feedback data for producing high-quality AI assistants, such data has predictable limitations.
 We showed current AI assistants exploit these vulnerabilities---we found sycophantic behavior across five AI assistants in realistic and varied open-ended text-generation settings (\S\ref{sec:current_llms_are_sycophantic}).
-We then showed such behavior is likely driven in part by humans and preference models favoring sycophantic responses over truthful ones (\S\ref{sec:understanding_sycophancy}).
-Our work motivates the development of training methods that go beyond using unaided, non-expert human ratings.
+Although sycophancy is driven by several factors, we showed humans and preference models favoring sycophantic responses plays a role (\S\ref{sec:understanding_sycophancy}).
+Our work motivates the development of model oversight methods that go beyond using unaided, non-expert human ratings.